Aaron M. House

 In 2007, Aaron moved to Husch Blackwell LLP where he focused on complex, multi-million dollar business transactions involving commercial finance and continued to assist the appellate practice group with appellate briefs.
 In 2010, Aaron began teaching legal research and writing at his alma mater and served as Assistant Clinical Professor of Law through 2014.
 While a professor, Aaron taught students to draft documents that would be used in preparation for trial and on arguing before both appellate and trial courts.
 Aaron also presented at multiple legal writing conferences across the United States on topics such as the use of public policy to strengthen legal writing and analysis in appellate briefs.

 Aaron founded House Law LLC in 2012.
-Aaron is licensed in Missouri and Kansas and is authorized to practice before the United States Courts of Appeals for the 8th and 10th Circuits, and the United States District Courts for the Western District of Missouri and the District of Kansas.
+He is licensed in Missouri and Kansas and is authorized to practice before the United States Courts of Appeals for the 8th and 10th Circuits, and the United States District Courts for the Western District of Missouri and the District of Kansas.

 On a whimsical note, Aaron loves all things Harry Potter.
 A highlight in Aaron’s life involved meeting J.K.
 Rowling in New York City during a book signing tour (although Aaron is regrettably a muggle, he was sorted into Gryffindor House on www.pottermore.com).
-Aaron loves traveling with his partner and spending time with their dog, Caleb.
+Aaron loves traveling with his partner and spending time with their dog, Bentley.
 He also enjoys playing horn and piano.

 Areas of Practice